 - Inspection type

-- Name and phone number.
-(For virtual Inspections, provide the phone number for person who will be onsite during the inspection.)
+- Virtual Inspections: provide the phone number for who will be onsite during the inspection

-All inspections will occur between 9am and 4pm.
-You may call the Building Department at 303-661-1451 between 8am and 9am: an inspector can give you a morning or afternoon arrival window for inspection.
-Some residential inspections may be virtual and this will be communicated to you at that time.
+- All inspections will occur between 9am and 4pm.
+Call the Building Department at 303-661-1451 between 8-9am for your inspection arrival time window.
+Some residential inspections may be virtual.

 Requirements for all Inspections